MinhPhuPNG/Final-Project/README.md

 Character can move, start and cycle through a dialogue with the NPC, and 3 resources can be kept track of currently.
 Future plans are to implement a recipe based potion game with new resource assets, replacing current resources.

 Checkpoint 2:
-Functionality - Added doors + completed skeleton of map needed for daytime phase, placeholder npc's with needed flow/dialogue for story progression, cauldron interactions with potion recipes, and enemy avoidance mechanic.
+Functionality - Added completed skeleton of maps needed for daytime, night, fully functional made from scratch 2D puzzle, and interactions with doors, cauldrons, and other objects.
+Placeholder npc models currently occupy all NPC's for needed dialogue/story progression along with a basic hazard.

 Future plans are to add actual models for different npc's and a 2D art/sprite, overall gameplay flow/ui cleanup for places that are left clunky.
 If there's time I will implement an actual ending rather then simply cutting to an ending screen.